-Duct cleaning includes cleaning all of the various components of HVAC forced air systems, including the air ducts and registers, grilles and diffusers, heat exchangers, coils, fan motor, and fan housing, and the air handling unit housing.
+Duct cleaning includes cleaning the various components of HVAC forced air systems, including the air ducts and registers, grilles and diffusers, heat exchangers, coils, fan motor, fan housing, and the air handling unit housing.
 Dust, pollen, and other debris may build up in these components if they are not properly maintained.

 It depends on your specific home.
 In some cases, adding insulation will help.
 In some cases, replacing your HVAC system or other appliances will help.
 Sometimes replacing your windows can help.
 Take your entire home into account to figure out what makes the most sense for you.

 What are some ways I could keep my home cool more efficiently?

 There are plenty of ways to improve the cooling efficiency in your home.
 First, you could replace your existing air conditioner with a newer, more efficient one.
 This will significantly lower your energy bills and cool your home much more effectively.
 Schedule a consultation so we can help you find a unit that fits your home.

 If you aren’t ready to upgrade your air conditioner, you can improve efficiency by setting your thermostat to a higher temperature.
 During the summer, set your thermostat to 75 degrees or higher.
 Every degree counts: just 1 degree below 75 degrees will cause your energy bill to go up 3 to 5%.